Previously Rising Stars and RS Assessment from Hodder Education

-Identify 20 specific learning difficulties (SNAP-SpLD) and 17 social, emotional and behavioural difficulties (SNAP-B)
+Identify 20 specific learning needs (SNAP-SpLD), 17 social, emotional and behavioural needs (SNAP-B) and specific barriers to maths learning, including maths anxiety (SNAP Maths)

 Quickly generate reports and suggested strategies involving both home and school